Chrisjrt/hafeZ/docs/run.md

 # Running hafeZ

-Once `hafeZ database` has been run, hafeZ requires an input genome FASTA file and sequencing read FASTQ files(s).
+Once `hafez database` has been run, hafeZ requires an input genome FASTA file and sequencing read FASTQ files(s).
 An output directory can be specified using -o.
 Otherwise, an `output/` directory will be created in your current working directory.

 ## Short Reads

-`hafeZ short` takes paired end short reads in both `.fastq` and `.fastq.gz` format.
+`hafez short` takes paired end short reads in both `.fastq` and `.fastq.gz` format.

 ```
 hafeZ short -g genome.fasta -1 read_1.fastq.gz -2 read_2.fastq.gz -o output_folder